 8. Become an extreme couponer.

 Okay… maybe not an extreme couponer, but you get the idea.
-Check for discounts on items you use regularly, and use them to stock up on the things that won’t go bad – toothpaste, soap, paper towels and detergent, just to name a few.
-Meanwhile, avoid buying perishable foods in bulk; even if they are on sale, you may still spend more than you originally planned and wind up throwing some of it away by the expiration date.
+Check for discounts on items you use regularly, and use them to stock up on the things that won’t go bad.
+Meanwhile, avoid buying perishable foods in bulk.
+Even if they are on sale, you may still spend more than you originally planned and wind up throwing some of it away before the expiration date.

 9. Apply for scholarships.